inkarkat/vim-MessageRecall/README.md

 - ENH: Add a:options.ignorePattern to be able to skip persisting boilerplate messages and discard and replace them with a recalled message instead of opening in the preview window.
 Useful e.g. for "Merge branch 'foo'".
+- BUG: Need to escape more arguments in the defined mappings.

 ##### 1.30    23-Feb-2020
 - ENH: Sort the :MessageStore completion candidates for configured message